Paula Watnick, M.D. Ph.D.

 Boston Children’s Hospital

-Dr. Paula Watnick is a senior associate physician in the Division of Infectious Diseases at Boston Children’s Hospital and an associate professor in the Department of Pediatrics at Harvard Medical School.
-She practices pediatric infectious diseases and studies intestinal pathogens and their interactions with the host intestine.
+Paula Watnick, M.D.
+Ph.D., is a research scientist in the Division of Infectious Diseases at Boston Children’s Hospital and a professor in the Department of Pediatrics at Harvard Medical School.
+She studies intestinal pathogens and their interactions with the host intestine.

-Watnick completed graduate work in the Division of Chemistry and Chemical Engineering at the California Institute of Technology in Pasadena, Calif., and subsequently attended Yale Medical School, did a residency in internal medicine at Beth Israel Hospital in Boston, and completed a clinical fellowship in infectious diseases at the Massachusetts General Hospital and a postdoctoral fellowship in bacterial genetics at Harvard Medical School.
+Watnick attended Princeton University where she majored in chemistry.
+After a Fulbright Fellowship studying the application of multi-dimensional NMR to protein structure in the laboratory of Kurt Wuthrich, Ph.D., in Zurich, Watnick moved to the Division of Chemistry and Chemical Engineering at the California Institute of Technology in Pasadena where she received a Ph.D. in biophysical chemistry.
+She subsequently attended Yale Medical School and completed clinical training in internal medicine and infectious diseases and a postdoctoral fellowship in bacterial genetics at Harvard Medical School.